isaacnmm/pestpolicy-hugo2XX/content/posts/best-running-shoes-for-flat-feet-and-bunions/index.md

 - Excellent for long-distance running

 Cons:
-- A customer reported that the midfoot area�was a bit tight
+- A customer reported that the midfoot areawas a bit tight

 ### [3.
 New Balance Men's1540 V2 Running Shoe](https://www.amazon.com/dp/B00KQA9P3M/?tag=p-policy-20)
 New Balance1540 V2 is a motion control running shoe that does pretty well on the road.
 It has an updated design, excellent cushioning, comfort, and durability.
 Runners with flat feet and bunions will benefit from the amazing features that the shoe offer.